GoogleCloudPlatform/cortex-data-foundation/README.md

        column: "erdat", partition_type: "time", time_grain: "day"
      }
 ```
-Use following parameters to control partitioning details for a given table:
+Use the following parameters to control partitioning details for a given table:

 | Property               | Description                                                            | Value           |
 | ---------------------  | ---------------------------------------------------------------------- | --------------- |